 At runtime, the beacon node initialises and maintains a number of services that are all vital to providing all the features of Ethereum proof-of-stake.
 In no particular order, these services include:

 - A blockchain service which processes incoming blocks from the network, advances the beacon chain's state, and applies a fork choice rule to select the best head block.

 - An operations service prepares information contained in beacon blocks received from peers (such as block deposits and attestations) for inclusion into new validator blocks.

 - A core package containing Ethereum beacon-chain core functions, utilities, and state transitions required for conformity with the protocol.

-- A sync service which both queries nodes across the network to ensure latest canonical head and state are synced and processes incoming block announcements from peers.
+- A sync service which both queries nodes across the network to ensure the latest canonical head and state are synced and processes incoming block announcements from peers.

-- An ETH 1.0 service that listens to latest event logs from the validator deposit contract and the ETH 1.0 blockchain.
+- An ETH 1.0 service that listens to the latest event logs from the validator deposit contract and the ETH 1.0 blockchain.

-- A public RPC server that requests information about the beacon chain's state, the latest block, validator information, etcetera.
+- A public RPC server that requests information about the beacon chain's state, the latest block, validator information, et cetera.

 - A P2P server which handles the life cycle of peer connections and facilitates broadcasting across the network.

 - A full test suite for running simulation on Ethereum beacon chain state transitions, benchmarks and conformity tests across clients.

 We isolate each of these services into separate packages, each responsible for its own life cycle, logging and dependency management.
 Each Prysm service implements an interface to start, stop, and verify its status at any time.